 The approach Louise takes to counselling is psychodynamic, which means she’ll sometimes help you think about early life experiences and how they might contribute to your experience of the world now.
 She has particular experience of working with clients with ASD and Aspergers’ and Pathological Demand Avoidance (PDA).
-She works on a short-term and long-term basis with clients over the age of eighteen.
+She works on a short-term and long-term basis with individuals aged sixteen and over.

 - Registered Member of British Association for Counselling and Psychotherapy

 - Diploma in Psychodynamic Practice from University of Oxford

 - Certificate in Pychodynamic Practice from University of Oxford

 - Registered member of the British Association of Counselling and Psychotherapy, working in accordance with their ethical framework

 - Post-graduate Diploma in Psychodynamic Counselling from University of Oxford

 - Working with Young People: a year’s course covering the BACP competencies for working with Adolescents and Young People.

 - Experience of working in school, charity and private settings